 Generally, each student submits one piece per week, written at the workshop.
 Pieces are typically 2,000–4,500 words long.
 Submissions are capped at 8,000 words, unless the facilitator and that week’s instructor allow a longer story.
 There are no lower word count limits.
 On the day a piece is critiqued, the author will have a 30-minute afternoon meeting with the instructor.
 Most instructors meet with students individually, but some prefer small-group conferences.
 Submitting a piece every week is encouraged if you have the ability to do so, although some weeks students need to take extra time for R&R. In the case that you do not have a new story to submit for workshop, you will still be able to meet one on one with the instructor, and you may ask them to look at an older story.

 Diversity and Inclusion: The Workshop Culture and Critique Methods

 In 2020, Clarion West began to examine the way we run our six-week workshop in terms of inclusivity and representation.
 We saw discussion in the broader writing community around traditional workshops, and how these can often stifle marginalized voices or force underrepresented writers into a box.

 In Fall 2020, we surveyed alumni of the six-week workshop on their experiences with regards to safety, inclusion, and access.
-We convened a working committee of alumni and six-week instructors to design and test new models in experiential sessions.
+We heard from a number of alumni, especially PGM or BIPOC writers, that they didn’t always feel supported in the classroom.
+Based on these responses and other findings from teachers like Matthew Salesses and Felicia Rose Chavez, we convened a working committee of alumni and six-week instructors to design and test new models in experiential sessions.

 Clarion West is dedicated to training our staff, instructors, and students to utilize a variety of methods that best meet the needs of each class.
 Some of the more significant changes to our process include: